 Sighing deeply, half from the insect’s antics and half from general annoyance, he turned his violet-blue eyes towards the clock on the desktop phone.
 He waited exactly thirty seconds and then picked up the receiver.
 He pressed a button that was labelled ‘Kodos.’

 Answering almost immediately, the gruff Mobian on the other line spoke.
 “Whaddya want, runt?”

 ‘And it starts…’ “As instructed, we’ve upped the security protocols in the reactors, informed the workers of their cancelled shifts and disabled the mechanoids,” the echidna spoke, ignoring the jibe and resisting the urge to grind his teeth.
-“The Robian unit assigned to Reactor No.5 ambushed a set of intruders earlier, but they have been destroyed, all thanks to that terrorist group.
+“The Robian unit assigned to Reactor No.5 ambushed a set of intruders earlier, but they were destroyed.
+Likely, it’s that terrorist group with the SOLDER in their ranks.
 I’ve reactivated the sentry units within the reactor.”
 He paused, allowing the words to digest in his superior’s mind.
 “The president should be notified of this.”